Amplicode/amplicode-frontend/CONTRIBUTING.md

 Codegen has an ability to generate three types of screens for collection of entities - List, Cards and Table.

+`Table` template has multiselect capability.
+Variant of component should be configured in `multiselect` variable (passed to the template from `templateModel`):

+* `multiselect = 'false'` - default mode without multiselect capability
+* `multiselect = 'true'` - with multiselect.
+Allows to select more than one row in the table

 `List` and `Cards` templates provide ability to generate collection components in three modes.
 Variant of component should be configured in `mode` variable (passed to the template from `templateModel`):